uea-teaching/computer-vision-2022/lectures/deep-learning-02.md

 ::: notes
 small batch - Goodfellow16
 Batch size is ultimately constrained by available memory, but below that, we can make choices.
+The loss landscape is spikier with small batch sizes.
 :::

 ## Batch Size {data-auto-animate="true"}